 Only after I really understood my style and knew what I was after did I feel able to buy ceramics directly from artists, usually at craft fairs etc. Generally speaking, I tend to follow 3-4 artists whose work I really like on instagram and then attend markets or fairs where they have a stall or visit their studio, which is a very special experience.
 When I go I often already have in mind what I'll be purchasing so I don't get too distracted or too carried away.

 I'm not sure I would have been able to cherry pick the pieces I need without having bought via the high street first, but I'm just speaking from personal experience and you may want to cut out the high street, e-bay and IKEA all together and go straigt to your favourite ceramic artist.

 As for the artists whose work I currently like most, it's probably Daisy Cooper, whose work I used here and here, Ana Kerin whose plates were used in this shot as well as here and here and House Doctor whose bowls were used here.
 A recent discovery that has made my knees go all wobbly is Eulalia Sayrach's work.
 I used her ceramics in this picture here and I'm sure there are lots more pictures to come in which I'll happily use Eulalia Sayrach pieces.
 So keep your eyes peeled ;).

 If you want to know what props I've used in a particular shot, just tap the image on instagram and the prop sources will appear ;)

 P.S.
 Want to find out about the workshops I am teaching?
-Then please head to my event page to get all the details you need.
+Then please head here to get all the details you need.

 P.P.S.
 Want to learn more about food photography and prop styling?
 Then join my FREE instagram photography challenges.
-They happen four times a year.
-All you need to do to join one is sign up to the mailing list below.
+They happen three - four times a year.
+To make sure you know when registration opens, please join the mailing list below.